Mayank-noob1/Browser/README.md

 One chapter of the book in two days.

 ### How to run:
-I don't know why, bs4 module is not detected by python3.
-Actually my settings are pretty messed up as I didn't how to setup back in my first year and I am carrying those settings around.
-So how to run section is for me to remember how to run.
+This for me to remember and fix my environment variables and all the packages installed.
-- #### Chapter1.py & Chapter2.py & Chapter3.py & Chapter4.py;
+- #### Chapter1.py & Chapter2.py & Chapter3.py & Chapter4.py & Chapter5.py;
     - Command -> python3-intel64 Chapter<i_>.py <site_address>
     - Here site address must have http:// or https:// before URL.

-### What I learnt:
+### What I learned:
-Here is a section for me to remember what I learnt from the chapter.
+Here is a section for me to remember what I learned from the chapter.
  - #### Chapter 1:
     - Brushed up my network concepts.
     - Made a basic url request fetcher.